suburbazine/hyundai-meego/README.md

 # hyundai-meego
-Repo for Hyundai/Genesis' Meego radio OS and sources <br>
+Repo for Hyundai/Genesis' Meego radio OS and sources.
+This project exists with the hope of possibly bringing CarPlay to an orphaned branch of hardware from 2015-2016. <br>
 Most of the source files come from a 2015 Hyundai Genesis Ultimate with the 9.2" Jog Dial system<br>
 The CarPlay source comes from the 2018 Genesis G80 Ultimate with the 9.2" Jog Dial system<br>
 The 2015 Genesis.zip file is a compressed disk image containing the entire 2015 Meego OS, it unpacks to a little under 120GB. <br>